python-pillow/Pillow/README.rst

 * **libwebp** provides the Webp format.

-If the prerequisites are installed in the standard library locations for your machine, no additional configuration should be required.
+If the prerequisites are installed in the standard library locations for your machine (e.g. /usr or /usr/local), no additional configuration should be required.
 If they are installed in a non-standard location, you may need to configure setuptools to use those locations (i.e. by editing setup.py and/or setup.cfg)

 Once you have installed the prerequisites, run: